ThomasProg/MusicGenerationFramework/README.md

 # Music Generation Framework

-## What is the goal of this project?
+## What is the goal of this framework?

 - Music generation
 - Good generation quality